tempusername5/lincolnwiscraper/README.md

 - Number of pages to be crawled can be specified with an additional argument called total_pages

-- For example `scrapy crawl lincolnwispider -a total_pages=2 -O output.csv`
+- For example `scrapy crawl lincolnwispider -a total_pages=2 -O output.csv` will scrape 2 pages of the website

+## Output

+This spider was designed to generate a .csv output file.
+A sample output file called output.csv is available in the lincolnwiscraper folder.